 The CHAP Accreditation or JCAHO Joint Commission Accreditation process will provide a catalyst for organizational management strategy.
 The onsite CHAP Accreditation Survey or JCAHO Joint Commission Survey validates the application of those strategies and determines if the Home Health Care Agency is actually performing according to the goals and objectives it has adopted in its system.

 Successful CHAP Accreditation or JCAHO Joint Commission Accreditation can reap many benefits for the Home Health Care Agency.
-The following is a list of typical results of Home Health Care Agencies who have successfully completed CHAP Accreditation or JCAHO Joint Comission Accreditation.
+The following is a list of typical results of Home Health Care Agencies who have successfully completed CHAP Accreditation or JCAHO Joint Commission Accreditation.

 - Ability to develop your Home Health Care Agency’s true Competitive Edge